lelea2/react-practice/README.md

 * Accessing child properties of your react markup ==> using this.props.children

-* Component Lifecyle -- Mounting Basic
+###### Component Lifecyle -- Mounting Basic
 When component is added/removed from DOM, it's called mounting or umounting component.
-Include 3 stage
+Include 3 stage:

 1. componentWillMount